 It is to cater for incidental heavy rainstorm.
 The total storage volume in all three tanks will be sufficient to hold stormwater runoff from a Black Rainstorm Warning rainstorm event (i.e. 70 mm/hour) for 1 hour.
-There will be an emergency discharge when all the three tanks are full.
+There is no discharge to the public storm drain system from all the stormwater tanks under normal operation situation.
+Emergency discharge is possible only if when all the three tanks are full.